apsimNGpy: API Reference

 • This method checks whether the soil SAT is above or below DUL and decreases DUL values accordingly

-• Need to cal this method everytime SAT is changed, or DUL is changed accordingly
+• Need to call this method everytime SAT is changed, or DUL is changed accordingly.

-str, name of the simulation where we want to adjust DUL and SAT according
+simulations: str, name of the simulation where we want to adjust DUL and SAT according.

 model object